 Best national parks to film Big 5 animals in Kenya

 Kenya is one of the best countries in Africa to film the Big 5 animals.
-For many years across Africa big game hunting has drastically reduced the numbers of Big 5 animals which include Lions, Leopards, Elephants, Cape Buffaloes and Rhinos.
+For many years across Africa, big game hunting has decimated the numbers of Big 5 animals which include Lions, Leopards, Elephants, Cape Buffaloes, and Rhinos.
 In Kenya the Big 5 animals and be filmed in their natural habitat as well as conservancies.
 Here are the best national parks to film Big 5 animals in Kenya.

 Maasai Mara National Reserve